 You may include any repetition of the program in a student’s enrollment status for a term as long as the student has never passed the course.
 If the student passes the course, you may include one repetition after passing the course.
 Any second or subsequent repetition of the passed course may not be included in the student’s enrollment status for purposes of the title IV, HEA, programs.

-Summer ’18 book vouchers are available starting May 17th and will continue through July 3rd.
-Please make sure all books are purchased, or ordered, by the end of the day on July 3rd, 2018.
+Fall ’18 book vouchers are available starting August 13th and will continue through August 28th.
+Please make sure all books are purchased, or ordered, by the end of the day on August 28th, 2018.
 Book Vouchers cannot be extended.
 Please see information below regarding book vouchers.